Stop eviction: how to apply for assistance fast

 What to upload with your application so it is not delayed

-Most programs require proof of income, a copy of your lease, overdue rent statements, and utility bills.
-Upload reports, letters, or forms that show your financial need.
+Most programs ask for proof of income, a copy of your lease, statements showing overdue rent, and recent utility bills.
+Upload clear copies of reports, letters, or forms that demonstrate both your housing costs and your financial hardship.

 If you cannot find a document, what to do next